PostHog/posthog.com/contents/docs/self-host/deploy/other.md

 showTitle: true
 ---

-For all other platforms we suggest setting up Kubernetes first and using the helm chart directly to deploy a Posthog instance with Nginx ingress controller.
+For all other platforms, we suggest setting up Kubernetes first and using the helm chart directly to deploy a PostHog instance with Nginx ingress controller.

 ## Prerequisites
 - [Kubernetes](http://kubernetes.io) 1.4+ with Beta APIs enabled